Zulu Social Aid & Pleasure Club

-The Zulu Social Aid & Pleasure Club (founded 1916) is a fraternal organization in New Orleans, Louisiana which puts on the Zulu parade each year on Mardi Gras Day.
+The Zulu Social Aid & Pleasure Club (founded 1916) is a fraternal organization in New Orleans, Louisiana which puts on the Zulu parade (also known as the Krewe of Zulu) each year on Mardi Gras Day.
 Zulu is New Orleans' largest predominantly African American carnival organization known for its krewe members wearing grass skirts and its unique throw of hand-painted coconuts.
 The club is a regular feature of the New Orleans Jazz & Heritage Festival.

+The organization has been controversial among the Zulu community on which it is based.

 History

 In 1908, John L. Metoyer and members of a New York mutual aid society called "The Tramps" attended a vaudevillian comedy show called There Never Was and Never Will Be a King Like Me.
 The musical comedy performed by the "Smart Set" at the Pythian Temple Theater on the corner of Gravier and Saratoga in New Orleans included a skit where the characters wore grass skirts and dressed in black makeup.
 Metoyer became inspired by the skit and reorganized his marching troupe from baggy-pant-wearing tramps to a new group called the "Zulus".
 In 1909, Metoyer and the first Zulu king, William Story, wore a lard-can crown and carried a banana stalk as a scepter.
 Six years later in 1915, the first decorated platform was constructed with dry goods boxes on a spring wagon.
 The King's float was decorated with tree moss and palmetto leaves.

 In 1916, Zulu Social Aid and Pleasure Club became incorporated where the organization's bylaws were established as well as its social mission and dedication to benevolence and goodwill.

 In 1933, the Lady Zulu Auxiliary was formed by the wives of Zulu members, and in 1948 Edwina Robertson became the first Queen of Zulu, making the club the first to feature a queen in a parade.

 In the 1960s, membership dwindled as a result of social pressures from civil rights activists.
 The protesters advertised in the local black community's newspaper The Louisiana Weekly stating: